kootenpv/sky/README.md

-# Add the skyViewer documentation, and make relative skyView path for user

 ### sky

 sky is a web scraping framework, implemented with the latest python versions in mind (3.4+).
 It uses the asynchronous `asyncio` framework, as well as many popular modules and extensions.